Why it's a good idea to consider life insurance in your 30s.

-- An increase in wealth.
-You may also be on the cusp of a burgeoning career and starting to earn more money.
-Your increased salary, corresponding lifestyle and assets (e.g. a mortgage) need to be protected as well.
+- You earn more.
+In your 30s, you're starting to earn more money and are the cusp of a burgeoning career.
+Your increased salary, corresponding lifestyle and assets (e.g. a mortgage) need to be protected.

-We reviewed quotes for a policy with a $500,000 lump sum and found some interesting differences between 30 year old males and females.
+We reviewed quotes for a policy with a $500,000 lump sum and found some interesting differences between 30-year-old men and women.

 |AIA Priority Protection||$30.13||$24.21|